Antifragile perimeter control: Anticipating and gaining from disruptions with reinforcement learning: Literature review

 \section{Literature review}

-This section provides a review of the relevant literature with three topics covered in this work.
-First, a macroscopic traffic model and the control strategy applied in this paper are introduced, which serve as the basis of model dynamics for the simulation environment.
-Following that, since antifragility itself is a novel research topic and the link between RL and antifragility is yet absent, we present state-of-the-art research on leveraging RL algorithms to induce robustness and resilience of traffic control strategies.
-And eventually, based on the literature, we introduce antifragility conceptually and how an antifragile system can be designed.
+This section reviews the relevant literature on three topics intertwined in this work.
+First, a macroscopic traffic model and the control strategy applied in this work are introduced, which serve as the basis of model dynamics for the simulation environment.
+Next, we review how robustness, resilience, or reliability can be induced with RL algorithms to counter real-world model uncertainty.
+Lastly, these related terminologies to antifragility are distinguished while introducing the design philosophy of an antifragile system.